-Published in the American Heart Association journal Hypertension, which is peer-reviewed, the study found that probiotic consumption lowered systolic blood pressure by an average 3.56mm of mercury (mm Hg), as compared to a non-probiotic group.
+Published in the American Heart Association’s peer-reviewed journal Hypertension, the study found that probiotic consumption lowered systolic blood pressure by an average 3.56mm of mercury (mm Hg), as compared to a non-probiotic group.

 Systolic blood pressure, of course, is the blood pressure in the arteries when the heart beats.